 The following theorem is the Markov chain convergence theorem, see e.g.~\cite{DoucMarkov} Theorem 7.6.4 for a proof (note that in \cite{DoucMarkov}, what we call irreducibility is called strong irreducibility).

-\begin{thm}[Markov chain convergence theorem] Let $P$ be a Markov kernel on a discrete (countable) state space $\cS$.
-Assume that $P$ is irreducible, aperiodic and positive recurrent.
-There exists a unique invariant probability measure $\pi$ over $\cS$ such that for every probability measure $\mu_0$ over $\cS$
+\begin{thm}[Markov chain convergence theorem] Consider an irreducible, aperiodic and positive recurrent Markov chain on a countable state space $\cS$.
+There exists a unique invariant probability measure $\pi$ over $\cS$ such that for every probability measure $\mu_0$ over $\cS$: